joelstevick/keycloak-deepdive-docker-scripts/README.md

-### Steps to Set Up Docker Configuration Locally
+### Steps to set up Docker configuration locally

-- **Initialize A Local Docker Volume To Persist The Keycloak Authorization Server Data.**
+- **Initialize a local Docker volume to persist the Keycloak authorization server data.**
 - **Start Postgres.
-Postgres Will Provide The Backing Store For Keycloak.**
+Postgres will provide the backing store for Keycloak.**
-- **Start pgAdmin So That We Can Inspect The PostgreSQL Database.**
+- **Start pgAdmin so that we can inspect the PostgreSQL database.**
-- **Start The Keycloak Admin Server.**
+- **Start the Keycloak admin server.**